nomadworldmap/nomad-world-map/readme.txt

 Make sure the blog post you search for is published, and that it matches exactly with the title you see in the blog post editor.
 Otherwise please open a support request in the support form.

-= Where can I suggest new features? =

-You can suggest new features [here](http://nomadworldmap.uservoice.com/), or vote for existing suggestions from others.

 == Screenshots ==

 1. Front-end of the plugin